betterscientificsoftware/bssw.io/Articles/Blog/2026-01-one-good-tutorial.md

 [Peter K. G. Williams](https://newton.cx/~peter/) is an astronomer based at the [Center for Astrophysics | Harvard & Smithsonian][https://cfa.harvard.edu] in Cambridge, MA.
-There he serves as the Technical Lead for the [IAU Minor Planet Center](https://minorplanetcenter.net), which is tasked with gathering, analyzing, and publishing all worldwide positional measurements of asteroids.
+There, he serves as the Technical Lead for the [IAU Minor Planet Center](https://minorplanetcenter.net), which is tasked with gathering, analyzing, and publishing all worldwide positional measurements of asteroids.
 Alongside his astronomical research, which is focused on time-domain radio